KS Statewide Farmworker Health

 FINANCIAL ELIGIBILITY: In order to qualify for services payable through the voucher program, the family must, (in addition to meeting the farmworker definition above, except for essential services for the diagnosis and treatment of tuberculosis):

-- have a total household income below 200% of the federal poverty level guideline.
+- have a total household income of 200% or below the federal poverty level guideline.

 - not be covered by any other type of employer health plan or insurance, e.g., Medicaid, Medicare, or BC/BS, although in certain limited circumstances, reimbursement may be considered.